Top BIM Software Tools in 2023

 Shortcomings:

-- Requires good Internet connection
+- Requires a good Internet connection

 - User interface is somewhat cumbersome